KarenConsoli/Project-Rest/README.md

 3. Start Wamp Server

-4. Unzip the archive "<Consoli Karen - Front End Web Designer>.zip"
+4. Unzip the archive "Project Rest.zip"

 5. Copy "Web" Carpet to "C:\wamp\www"(Or in your localhost)